 Until 2022, Transform Trade was one part of a wider social movement called Traidcraft.
 Traidcraft was established in 1979 as the original fair trade pioneer in the UK.

-Traidcraft, est. 1979, are the original fair trade pioneers in the UK.
-They advocate the importance of organic farming, sustainability, and transparency to the lives of growers and artisans around the world.
+Traidcraft were heavily involved in establishing the Fairtrade label, Fairtrade Foundation and World Fair Trade Organisation.
+They advocated the importance of organic farming, sustainability, and transparency to the lives of growers and artisans around the world.